Ayush-Asutkar/Lexical-Analyzer/README.md

 ### How to run
 1. Clone the repository: https://github.com/Ayush-Asutkar/Lexical-Analyzer.git
 2. Open in your favourite editor.
 (The editor used while making this project was Intellij IDEA)
 3. Run the complete project by running the Main.java in src folder.
-Write input in a particular line on the console.
-Pressing enter will execute the program.
+Keep on entering the text in the input console.
+<p>Note: The program can handle multiline inputs.
+So, when you press enter it asks for another line og input.
+When are you done with giving the inputs, an empty line should be entered to tell the program that the input is finished.</p>
 <p>Example input:</p>
 <p>if input<10 then output1=100 else output2>=100</p>
 <p>else if then then2 else3 ifthen if3</p>